 Instructions

-- Preheat the oven.
-Preheat the oven to 4250 F. (2000 C.) and line a baking tray with parchment paper or a baking mat.
+- Preheat the oven to 425 degrees F (220 C).
+Line a baking tray with parchment paper or a baking mat.

-- Cut the tofu.
-Once the tofu has been pressed, cut it into bite-sized pieces that are ¼ - ½ of an inch thick and add them to the bowl.
+- Once the tofu has been pressed, cut it into bite-sized pieces that are ¼ - ½ of an inch thick and add them to the bowl.

-- Bake.
+- Place the tofu in a single layer, separated, on the baking sheet.
 Place the tray in the oven and bake the tofu for 15 minutes or until they start to brown.
-Flip each piece and bake another 5-10 minutes until they are brown.
+Flip each piece and bake another 5-10 minutes.

 Notes

-- If you add too much cornstarch or arrowroot, you can add a drop of lemon juice or soy sauce to absorb the excess.
+- If you add too much cornstarch, add a drop of lemon juice or soy sauce to absorb the excess.

-- Sometimes unabsorbed cornstarch will form on the outside of the baked pieces.
+- Sometimes, unabsorbed cornstarch will form on the outside of the baked pieces.
 They are harmless and do not impact the flavor.
-You can spray the tofu with a bit of water and allow it to bake for another minute.
+You can spray the tofu with a little water and allow it to bake for another minute.
 Flipping the pieces a few extra times will also help.

-- You can also add a bit of garlic powder or onion powder to the cornstarch or arrowroot if you want a quick flavor boost.
+- Add garlic or onion powder to the cornstarch or arrowroot for a quick flavor boost.

 - You can use cornstarch or arrowroot as the coating.
-Arrowroot is a less-process product; however, it can sometimes leave a slippery surface when tofu is added to sauces or curries.
+Arrowroot is a less processed product; however, it can sometimes leave a slippery surface when tofu is added to sauces or curries.

 CJ